 Resource Node

-Either a logical construct that creates a virtual pricing point required to model a Combined-Cycle Configuration or an Electrical Bus defined in the Network Operations Model, at which a Generation Resource’s Settlement Point Price or WSL’s Settlement Point Price is calculated and used in Settlement.
+Either a logical construct that creates a virtual pricing point required to model a Combined-Cycle Configuration or an Electrical Bus defined in the Network Operations Model, at which a Settlement Point Price for a Generation Resource, Energy Storage Resource (ESR), or WSL is calculated and used in Settlement.
 All Resource Nodes shall be identified in accordance with the Other Binding Document titled “Procedure for Identifying Resource Nodes.”
-For a Generation Resource that is connected to the ERCOT Transmission Grid only by one or more radial transmission lines that all originate at the Generation Resource and terminate in a single substation switchyard, the Resource Node is an Electrical Bus in that substation.
-For all other Generation Resources, the Resource Node is the Generation Resource’s side of the Electrical Bus at which the Generation Resource is connected to the ERCOT Transmission Grid.
+For a Generation Resource or ESR that is connected to the ERCOT Transmission Grid only by one or more radial transmission lines that all originate at the Resource and terminate in a single substation switchyard, the Resource Node is an Electrical Bus in that substation.
+For all other Generation Resources and ESRs, the Resource Node is the Resource’s side of the Electrical Bus at which the Resource is connected to the ERCOT Transmission Grid.

 Regulation Service